me3zaAKAgoat/42cursus/README.md

 ## **Tasks**

-- [ ] sudo visudo file preiveliges should be checked.
-- [ ] boradcast message does not say what tty sent the message.

 - **pipex**
   - [ ] read man of execve, waitpid.
   - [ ] figure out where leaks could occur aka clear all mallocated space.